 Rentals don’t normally include electricity or water.
-These will be mailed to you every 1-2 months, and you’ll pay water (usually less than 10RM/month) at your management office, and take your electricity bill (amount varies, but inexpensive) to any 7/11 to pay it in cash.
+These will be mailed to you every 1-2 months, and you’ll pay water (usually less than 10RM/month) at your management office, and pay your electricity bill (amount varies, but inexpensive) on the TNB app or take it to any 7/11 to pay it in cash.

 How do payments work?

 Rental agreements are generally for 1 or 2 years.
 Six month leases are very uncommon, but sometimes possible for higher monthly rent.

 Be prepared to hand over a large advance deposit to secure your unit: first month’s rent + 3 months rent deposit + a utilities deposit.